Daimler Truck

 In decarbonization of transportation and passenger transport we are focusing on two complementary technologies to supply energy to the engines: batteries and hydrogen fuel-cells.
 We already have a whole range of battery-electric truck and bus models in series production (see also here).

-By the end of 2023, we will have ten battery-electric trucks and buses in series production.
+BWe are producing ten battery-electric trucks and buses in series since the end of 2023.
 When it comes to hydrogen, we are already intensively testing the first fuel cell truck prototypes of the Mercedes-Benz GenH2 Truck on public roads in Germany and Europe.

 • Expansion of charging infrastructure